Thomas H. Carter: Career and marriage

 For several years, Carter worked as a travelling salesman for a book publisher based in Burlington, Iowa.
-After the premature death of his mother to pneumonia in March 1879, Carter moved his two younger sisters, Julia and Margaret, and a younger brother, Edward Jr., to be with him in Burlington, Iowa, where he now worked as head of the sales department of the publishing company, while their father worked in Kentucky.
-Thomas and his sisters formed a particular bond in these years in Burlington as he supported them and cared for them as a father.
+After the premature death of his mother to pneumonia in March 1879, Carter moved his two younger sisters, Julia and Margaret, and a younger brother, Edward Jr., to be with him in Burlington, Iowa, where he now worked as head of the sales department of a publishing company while their father worked in Kentucky.
+Thomas and his sisters formed a particular bond in these years in Burlington as he supported and cared for them as a father.
 After many long years of studying the law, Carter finally passed the bar examination in Nebraska while there on a business trip (likely in 1881, though the record is unclear).

 In May 1882, at the advice of friends, he moved from Burlington to Helena, Montana, ostensibly to begin his law career there.
-After a brief stint selling books again, he formed a law partnership with Helena lawyer, John B. Clayton.
+After a brief stint selling books again, he formed a law partnership with Helena lawyer John B. Clayton.
 Within a year of arriving in Helena, Carter sent for his sisters and brother in Burlington to join him.
 From his childhood Carter nurtured a close relationship with the Catholic Church, and upon his arrival in Helena this relationship continued and even strengthened.
-On January 27, 1886, Carter married Ellen Lillian Galen, the daughter of Montana pioneers, Hugh F. Galen and Matilda Gillogly Galen, at the cathedral in St. Paul, Minnesota.
+On January 27, 1886, Carter married Ellen Lillian Galen, the daughter of Montana pioneers Hugh F. Galen and Matilda Gillogly Galen, at the cathedral in St. Paul, Minnesota.